 So, you've finally finished your long search.
-If you are satisfied that the name you want to use is unique within your industry, then you should feel pretty safe about using it.
+If you are satisfied that the name you want to use is unique within your industry, then you should feel safe using it.

-However, if you have found evidence that there may be another business that is already using your business name, or a very similar name, then you should be careful.
+However, if you have found evidence that there may be another business already using your business name or a very similar name, you need to be careful.
 Depending on the circumstances, you may or may not be able to use the name you like.

 Times When You Cannot Use a Similar or Identical Name

-The first rule that you should always apply is that if the name you want is identical to, or is similar to, the name of a major player in your industry, stay away from it.
-Always remember that the larger the player is, the more likely it is that they have the resources and the reasons to come after you for trademark infringement.
+The first rule you should always apply is that if the name you want is identical to, or is similar to, the name of a major player in your industry, stay away from it.
+Remember that the larger the player is, the more likely it is that they have the resources and the reasons to sue for trademark infringement.

-In addition, if the name you have chosen is similar to, or the same as, a name that has been registered as a trademark (especially if it is a registered federal trademark), then stay away from it.
-This is true even if you have given the name of your business a different sound.
+If the name you have chosen is similar to, or the same as, a registered trademark (especially if it is a registered federal trademark), then you should also avoid it.
 A federal trademark gives the owner of the mark the right to use the trademarked name exclusively in every state in the country.

-Times When It May Be OK to Use a Similar or Identical Name
+When is it OK to Use a Similar or Identical Name?

-There are a few situations in which it may be okay to use a name that is already in existence -- just be sure that the name your are using is not famous!
-For example, if the name that you want to use is already being used by another company, but the other company sells a drastically different product than you plan on selling, then you may be able to move forward with using your chosen name.
-In addition, geographic location can be another factor that can let you use an identical name.
-If the business that already has your name is far away and serves only a small population, this makes it safer for you to use the name.
+There are a few situations in which it may be OK to use a name that is already in existence -- just be sure that the name you are using is not famous!
+For example, if another company is already using the name that you want to use, but the other company sells a drastically different product than you plan on selling, you may be able to move forward with using your chosen name.
+In addition, geographic location can be a factor that can allow you to use an identical name.
+If the business that already has your name is far away and serves only a small population, it is safer for you to use the name.

-The key question that you have to answer is, "is it likely that a customer would be confused about the origins of the product or service if I used the same, or a similar name."
+The key question that you must answer is, "is it likely that a customer would be confused about the origins of the product or service if I used the same or a similar name?"
 For example, suppose that a business called "X-Y-Z" already exists and sells candy in Oregon.
 If you want to open a business called "X-Y-Z" that repaired computers, it would probably be pretty safe.
 If you wanted to open your business in Florida, it would be even safer.

-If you have found the name that you want and have started using it, you may want to think about using federal or state laws to protect it.
-Although it is not required that you register a trademark in order to "have" a trademark, it definitely helps if you ever have to enforce your trademark rights in court.
+If you have found the name you want and have started using it, you may want to think about using federal or state laws to protect it.
+Although you are not required to register a trademark to "have" a trademark, it definitely gives you an advantage.
+That's because a registered trademark will help if you ever have to enforce your trademark rights in court.

 Get Legal Help with Establishing Your Business Name

-As an entrepreneur, you will no doubt have a number of legal questions.
+As a new business owner, you will no doubt have a number of legal questions.
 One of these questions may include how to secure a business name.
-If you have questions about claiming a business name - or any other questions about starting your new business - it's a good idea to contact a skilled business attorney near you.
+If you have questions about claiming a business name — or any other questions about starting your new business — it's a good idea to contact a skilled business attorney near you.